Solutions · Factories · Vietnam

 Do I also need BESS to get the full benefit?

-Not yet.
-For most Vietnamese factories on the manufacturing tariff, the peak-to-off-peak tariff spread at 22 kV is approximately 2.0× (VND 3,398 peak vs VND 1,190 off-peak; rates per Decision 1279/QĐ-BCT, peak window 17:30–22:30 Mon–Sat per Decision 963/QĐ-BCT), which produces BESS payback economics materially weaker than the 3.1× spread available on the commercial tariff that hotels and data centres enjoy.
+Standalone BESS, no. The 22 kV manufacturing peak/off-peak spread is approximately 2.0× (VND 3,398 peak vs VND 1,190 off-peak; rates per Decision 1279/QĐ-BCT, peak window 17:30–22:30 Mon–Sat per Decision 963/QĐ-BCT), too thin for grid-charge arbitrage to pay back.
+The commercial tariff that hotels and data centres run on has a 3.1× spread; that's the regime where BESS-only earns its keep.

 Lock in 25 years of hedged electricity — and a Scope 2 reduction your customers will audit.